 Here is everything you need to know about insects and apartment living, including which insects to look for and how to prevent them.

 The simple answer?
-Yes.
-Bugs are commonplace in many apartments, and often through no fault of your own.
+Yes, bugs are commonplace in many apartments, and often through no fault of your own.
 While certain behaviors encourage and attract pests, apartment complexes are exceptionally susceptible to bugs because:

-- Many connected walls: Residents share walls, floors and utility lines with neighbors, who share them with their neighbors and so on.
+- Many connected walls: Residents share walls, floors, and utility lines with neighbors, who share them with their neighbors, and so on.
 This setup creates a connected trail for bugs, and these connections allow infestations to spread quickly.

 - Number of people in one space: Apartment complexes house hundreds of people and pets, not to mention all the visitors and staff who enter the property each day.
-With so many people, there is ample opportunity for bugs to thrive because more individuals means easier access to food and shelter.
+With so many people, there is ample opportunity for bugs to thrive because more individuals mean easier access to food and shelter.
 Practice extra caution in shared spaces — like the lobby or laundry facilities — for this reason.